State of Indiana

 A seemingly endless hardwood forest that stretched from Lake Michigan down to the Ohio River once carpeted Indiana.
 The one noticeable break in the forest was a large tallgrass prairie that existed in parts of northwestern Indiana.
 Of course, man has broken up most of the forest and the prairie remnants are a pittance of their former glory.
 But birds certainly can be found in the remaining patches.
 The relative flatness of northern Indiana along with many lakes and wetlands are due to the advancing and then retreating ice pack during the most recent ice age.
 Much of southern Indiana was untouched by glaciation and is therefore hilly and home to Indiana’s largest forests.

 Northwest Indiana birding is dominated by the 41-mile Lake Michigan shoreline.
-It is here, given the right conditions and time of year, that you may see jaegers (skuas); rare gulls, and sea ducks.
+It is here, given the right conditions and time of year, that you may see skuas (jaegers); rare gulls, and sea ducks.
 More rare birds have been seen along or near the Lake Michigan shoreline than anywhere else in the state.
-Ken Brock covers the Birds of the Indiana Dunes wonderfully in his book of the same title.
+(Ken Brock covers the Birds of the Indiana Dunes wonderfully in his book of the same title.)
 Also in northwest Indiana are remnant prairie patches with efforts underway to restore additional prairie.
 This is the best spot in the state to see prairie species and certain birds are at their eastern-most regular breeding range.
 Northeast Indiana benefits from the bird-rich Pigeon River Fish and Wildlife Area and many state parks and nature preserves.

-Indiana has a variety of habitats and many locations to keep you busy birding for a day or for several weeks.
+Indiana has a variety of habitats and many locations to keep you busy birding, whether for a day or for several weeks.
 Indiana birders as well as visiting twitchers to the state are fortunate to have one of the most impressive resources in the On-line Guide to Indiana Birding.
-Even before the property was dedicated in 2009, the 8,000-acre Goose Pond Fish and Wildlife Area in Green County was producing amazing bird species and numbers.
+Even before the property was dedicated, the 8,000-acre Goose Pond Fish and Wildlife Area in Green County was producing amazing bird species and numbers.
 It is one of the country’s largest wetland restoration projects and is already altering migration patterns for some species such as American White Pelican and Sandhill Crane.
-Visit the Indiana Audubon Society website for this valuable resource to dozens of birding locations and start planning your trip today!
+Visit the Indiana Audubon Society website for this valuable resource to dozens of birding locations.

 Top Sites